No formal common name but referred to as ‘Fern-leaved Grevillea’.

 Grevillea – was named in honour of Charles Francis Greville (1749-1809), an 18th century patron of botany and co-founder of the Royal Horticultural Society.
 He was also a British antiquarian, collector and politician who sat in the House of Commons from 1774 to 1790.

 aspleniifolia – meaning, with fine, feathery, fern-like leaves, relating to the fern genus Asplenium.

-Not considered at risk in the wild although considered rare by some ecologists.
+This species is not currently considered to be at risk of extinction in the wild although considered rare by some ecologists.